Frequently asked questions about congestion tax

 Taxes and any other charges incurred should be paid even if you appeal against a charging decision.

 A single charge rule applies in Gothenburg.
-Under this rule, a vehicle that passes several payment stations within 60 minutes is only taxed once.
+Under this rule, a vehicle that passes several tolling stations within 60 minutes is only taxed once.
 The amount that must be paid is the highest one.

 In Sweden infrastructure charges can only be charged for a newly built bridge, tunnel or mountain pass, for example, in order to cover the construction costs.
 If the bridge, tunnel or mountain pass has already been built using public money, under Swedish law no charges may be introduced at a later date.